BuvinJT/distbuilder/docs/LowLevel.md

 available when the installer naturally provides the option to choose this at runtime (i.e. in non-silent mode).
 If the option is not exposed to the user normally, it is not exposed here.
 When available, this is **disabled** by default.
 You must explicitly opt to launch the program by including this switch.

+**-b / --reboot**: Reboot the system automatically post installation, if the installer deems that necessary.
+Otherwise, a message should appear on the terminal instructing the user to do this.
+This option is only made available when the installer naturally provides the option to choose this at runtime (i.e. in non-silent mode).
+If the option is not exposed to the user normally, it is not exposed here.
+When available, this is **disabled** by default.
+You must explicitly opt to allow a reboot by including this switch.

 **-d / --debug**: Enable debugging output.